daos-stack/daos/doc/admin/deployment.md

 ## System Validation

 To validate that the DAOS system is properly installed, the daos_test suite can be executed.
-Ensure the DAOS Agent is configured and running before running daos_test.
+Ensure the DAOS Agent is configured before running daos_test and that the following environment variables are properly set:

+- `CRT_PHY_ADDR_STR` must be set to match the provider specified in the server yaml configuration file (e.g. export `CRT_PHY_ADDR_STR="ofi+sockets"`)

+- `OFI_INTERFACE` is set to the network interface you want to user on the client node.

+- `OFI_DOMAIN` must optionally be set for infiniband deployments.

+- `DAOS_AGENT_DRPC_DIR` must also optionally be set if the agent is using a non-default path for the socket.

+While those environment variables need to be set up for DAOS v1.0, versions 1.2 and upward automatically set up the environment via the agent and don't require any special environment set up to run applications.

 ```bash
 mpirun -np <num_clients> --hostfile <hostfile> ./daos_test